 Here I have for you a news report from the BBC featuring the fantastic NoToMob who I was fortunate enough to meet and shunt with at the end of last year.
 Here they bring to light the scandalous use of illegal ‘ticket targets’ by London borough councils sparking an investigation by the Minister for Local Government.
 These amazing people have made an incredible mark on the parking industry so far, saving and refunding the public millions of pounds worth of fines and I am so pleased for and proud of them.
 Our modern day super heros!
 You can watch the news report by clicking on the picture below or read the Daily Mail’s article on it here.

 Following changes being made to the way that the parking companies handle their tickets, some companies are now taking members of the public to court in groups in order to make it more cost effective.

 The ‘normal’ advice when you receive a parking charge notice is to appeal to the parking company and then to POPLA; but it’s not all clear cut as there are lots of special cases, such as if the person lives in Scotland or if it was a hire car where slightly different tactics apply.

 If you think yours could be a special case then this thread is a good overview of the whole process at Money Saving Expert.

 Parking Cowboys is also a very good website dealing with parking tickets.
 And the Parking Prankster is a website dedicated to helping with Parking Eye court cases, as is Pepipoo.

-Fear not, the saga does not end here… for I have some more parking charge news coming for you very shortly!
-So watch this space…!
+Fear not, the saga does not end here… so watch this space…!